-Sometimes problems are too small, we make complicated.
+Sometimes problems are too small, we make them complicated.
 It could be possible, that, due to some faulty device kernel is producing this error.

 First, Shut Down Computer Completly.

 Remove all USB Devices.
-(If possible remove keyboard and mouse too.)
+(If possible remove the keyboard and mouse too.)

 Start Computer Now.

 If the problem was with any connected hardware, then the error will get resolved immediately.
 And, if the error still occurring, then try the next solution.